Discover the true costs of fully fitted conservatory prices in the UK with Conservatory Online Prices today!

 The lean-to has a sloped roof that has its highest point against the house wall and gently slopes so the rain water flows off easily.

 A Victorian style is a pretty looking style with a three or five faceted bay window on one end.
 This gives it one side that is curved rather than straight.
-The slightly complicated style means you pay more in fully fitted conservatory prices for this design.
+The slightly complicated style means you pay more in fully fitted conservatory prices in the UK for this design.

 All these styles can be adapted into shapes to create versatile living spaces.
 Some common shapes are L-shaped and P-shaped.